 Personal Composite Instruments PCI

-- Simple and user-friendly interface of creating PCI, with an opportunity to give weights to components in units of the asset volume, in the U.S. dollars, in percents of the whole volume of the portfolio (of the base or quoted); the U.S. dollar, as an asset, can be included only in the quoted portfolio.
+- Give each component (asset) an individual weight in units of the asset volume – in the U.S. dollars, in percents of the total portfolio volume (base or quoted); the U.S. dollar, as an asset, can be added both to the base and quoted portfolios.

-In our example we will set assets of the base part in the following portions of the current value of the asset: #C-BRENT - 4000 USD, #C-NATGAS - 3000 USD, #C-HEATOIL – 3000 USD (the weight of Oil is more); and assets in the quoted part – in portions, equal to 5000USD for an asset (note that in general, the values of the base and quoted portfolios can be set not equally).
+In our example we will set assets of the base part in the following portions of the current value of the asset: #C-BRENT - $4000, #C-NATGAS - $3000, #C-HEATOIL – $3000 (the weight of Oil is more); and assets in the quoted part – in portions, equal to $5000 for an asset (note that in general, the values of the base and quoted portfolios can be set not equally).

-A personal instrument is created (with the name "&Energy/Currency_cmd", given by the user
+A personal instrument is created (with the name "&Energy/Currency_cmd", given by the user)

 We will add this instrument to the list of ''Instruments in Use'' (in ''Market Watch'' window) and will reflect on the chart with an example of simple technical analysis.